masalpan/grab_AI_SEA/Modelling Safety.md

     ##      Decision_Tree
     ## [1,]      0.674928

 The best model is random forest.
+So we can use 'model_rf' for classify safety driver data.